 - In general: - The Constitution and the laws are not consistent in the terminology they use on discrimination and grounds of discrimination.
-This could jeopardise legal certainty. - The Constitution and the laws proscribe different procedures and rather vague sanctions. - The Constitution: - Principle of equality is foreseen only for citizens of the country. - It contains a closed list of grounds for protection against discrimination, and disability, age and sexual orientation are not part of this list.
-Belief is part of this provision, however only the political and religious belief.
-16 - Terminology used in the Constitution for people with disabilities cannot be considered as in compliance with the spirit of the directives. - Anti-discrimination Law:
+This could jeopardise legal certainty. - The Constitution and the laws proscribe different procedures (one can say, allowing for forum shopping to take place) and rather vague sanctions. - The Constitution: - Principle of equality is foreseen only for citizens of the country. - It contains a closed list of grounds for protection against discrimination, and disability, age and sexual orientation are not part of this list.
+Belief is part of this provision, however only the political and religious belief.16 - Terminology used in the Constitution for people with disabilities cannot be considered as in compliance with the spirit of the directives. - Anti-discrimination Law: - Essential weaknesses: - The object of the Law is not precisely defined.
+This resulted in adopting an Anti-discrimination Law which does not aim to contribute to the upholding of the principle of equality, which lies in the essence of the Directives. - The area of implementation of the Law is not precisely defined.

-Essential weaknesses:

-- The object of the Law is not precisely defined.
-This resulted in adopting an Anti-discrimination Law which does not aim to contribute to the upholding of the principle of equality, which lies in the essence of the Directives. - The area of implementation of the Law is not precisely defined. - The Law contains a list of grounds in an open-ended provision.
-However, it does not explicitly include all standard EU grounds of discrimination.
-Sexual orientation is not listed as a protected ground.17